 - A reliquary-shaped clutch back in black recycled saddle leather.
 For SRL

-- A leather satchel in soft Argentine leather reinforced with English saddle leather with three Sam Brown studs, hand stitched, begun in 2016 and finished in 2018.
+- A leather satchel in soft Argentine leather reinforced with English saddle leather with three Sam Brown studs, hand stitched, begun in 2016 and finished in 2018 (see 37).
 For Patricia D'Vatz

 - A large pencil case, doubling as a small handbag, in soft Argentine leather with three Sam Brown studs.
 Made for Patricia D'Vatz

-- A slim case in soft Italian leather for an iPhone 8 Plus, with brass Sam Brown stud and three-bar drop slide.
-For me
+- A slim case made from recycled Italian leather for an iPhone 8 Plus with Sam Brown stud and two three-bar drop slides.
+For SRL.

 Making things in leather